saymrwulf/tensorflow/notes.md

-2015-03-06T18:42:00 - Minor doc updates: linking to article on quantization (tensorflow) 2015-04-11T08:07:00 - Late-night bugfix on financial RL environment (tensorflow) 2015-04-11T05:49:00 - Implementing approach from a new paper read last night (tensorflow)
+2015-03-06T18:42:00 - Minor doc updates: linking to article on quantization (tensorflow) 2015-04-11T08:07:00 - Late-night bugfix on financial RL environment (tensorflow) 2015-04-11T05:49:00 - Implementing approach from a new paper read last night (tensorflow) 2015-05-12T21:52:00 - Implementing approach from a new paper read last night (tensorflow)